leaherb/myfitnesspal-diary-parser/README.md

 # MyFitnessPal Diary Parser

-Parse a free-account MyFitnessPal (MFP) diary into CSV file(s).
+Parse a MyFitnessPal (MFP) diary into CSV file(s).

-### Status
-Proof-of-concept is complete: notebooks/myfitnesspal-diary-parser.ipynb works 'as-is'.

 ## Purpose

-I am building a machine learning model to help identify foods that could be contributing to an individual's physical condition(s).
-In order to train and use the model, I need data.
+The inspiration behind this parser is a machine learning model I'm working that will help identify foods that could be contributing to an individual's condition (e.g. allergy, IBS, keto level, etc.)

+In order to analyze food logs, we need to create and access data in a format we can use.

 MyFitnessPal is a popular on-line food & exercise journaling application.
-It has a free-account option and several methods for adding 'food reaction symptoms' to a journal, making it a great candidate tool for data creation.
+It has a free-account option and is a great candidate tool for data creation.

-To extract data from an individual's MFP account, I needed a parser.
-Which is the inspiration behind `myfitnesspal-diary-parser`.

 MyFitnessPal does offer an API for extracting data, and there are a number of github repositories to access that API.
 However, the API is only available to premium paid account holders.

-By-pass the paid-account requirement by downloading your MFP diary (instructions below).

-This parser extracts all available MFP "Printable Diary" options available as of October 2019:
-* Food Diary
-* Exercise Diary
-* Food Notes
-* Exercise Notes
+What MFP does provide to free-account holders is a report we can download into an HTML file.

+To extract data from the downloaded HTML file into a format you can use, run this `myfitnesspal-diary-parser`.

 ## Instructions

-### Download Your MFP diary
+### 1. Download Your MFP diary to an HTML file
-To download your MyFitnessPal diary from a free account, follow these instructions (last tested: 2019-10-02).
+(last tested: 2019-10-02)

 Caveat: a maximum of 365 days worth of diaries can be extracted at one time.
 Fortunately, we can extract any 365 day time period.

-1. Logon with your MyFitnessPal account
+1. Log onto with your MyFitnessPal account [https://www.myfitnesspal.com/]
-1. FOOD (top menu bar)
+1. Click `FOOD` (in the top menu bar)
-2. “View Full Report” (button at bottom of page)
+2. Click `View Full Report` (at bottom of page)
 3. Enter From/To date range
-4. Check all boxes
+4. Check all boxes of interest (Food Diary, Exercise Diary, Food Notes, Exercise Notes)
-5. “change report” button
+5. Click `change report` button on top right
-6. From browser menu into the ../data directory:
+6. From your browser menu, click `File`
-   - File
-   - Save Page as ...
-Webpage, Complete
+6. `Save Page as` .... `Webpage, Complete` (exact menu options may differ depending on your browser)

+### 2. Update notebooks/config.ini

-### Run this parser
+### 3. Open and Run Jupyter Notebooks `myfitnesspal-diary-parser.ipynb`

-## Input/Output
+Depending on which 'boxes of interest' you chose when creating the report, a CSV file will be created for each:
+* Food Diary
+* Exercise Diary
+* Food and/or Exercise Notes

 ## How to Contribute